Planning Your Rooftop Deck System Project

 Option 2: Pre-drilling the deck boards with a countersink drill bit and then plugging the screw heads (for non-visible screw heads).
 This method, although time consuming, is often the preferred fastening method for artisans and master craftsmen.

-ROOFTOP DECK INSTALLATION HIDDEN DECK FASTENING METHOD 1
+ROOFTOP DECK INSTALLATION CONCEALED DECK FASTENING METHOD #1

 The Mataverde Eurotec Deck Glider Hidden Fastener Method

 For a clean and sleek decking appearance, many clients prefer the unencumbered look of a hidden deck fastener.
 The Mataverde Eurotec Deck Glider fastening method is a great way to achieve this pristine look.
 Deck Gliders are installed to the underside of each deck board with the provided screws.
 Use the Deck Glider for 6” (nominal) deck boards and the Mini Glider for 4” (nominal) deck boards.

 The Mataverde Eurotec Deck Glider Components